michal-franc/simple-api-example/README.md

   - [ ] Security tokens and simple authorization - organisation id in the token vs orgnisation id used in the queries to data store
 - [ ] handling creation of duplicate payments - and 409 code
 - [ ] domain in separate project
-  - [ ] json objects as separte classess in separete project
+  - [ ] json objects as separte classess in separete project to keep JSON annotations 'mess' in separate 'module'
 - [ ] more unit tests coverage
 - [ ] more integration tests coverage
 - [ ] testing in on the cloud (AWS)